-Debbie Taylor, L4 Buying & Merchandising Tutor.
+Debbie Taylor, BA (Hons) Buying & Merchandising Programme Lead

 Debbie joined Selfridges as a graduate trainee where she spent 2 years working across all levels of head office before finding her true vocation in Fashion Buying.
 Over a career spanning 20 years she travelled the world in pursuit of new brands and concepts, working with some of the world’s most famous designers and attending the RTW shows.
 She has worked across Accessories, Ladies Contemporary and Designer and childrenswear.
 Her specialities are Brand Buying and Trend development.
 In 2000 she was awarded the Drapers Record Fashion Buyer of the year and in 2015 the FRA Teacher of the Year Award.

 Diana has 25+ years in fashion buying, sourcing, and management.
 After completing a degree in Fashion Design with Marketing she joined the graduate Buyer training program with BHS.